Explore Your Resources

 Transcripts are your official Ferris record and include your course enrollment history.
 Ferris partners with the National Student Clearinghouse to make getting your transcript quick and easy.

-MyFSU is where you'll do everything from registering for classes to paying your tuition.
-We've created a quick video to help you explore everything MyFSU has to offer.
+Ferris360 is where you'll do everything from registering for classes to paying your tuition.

 MyDegree is the best way to plan for future semesters and make sure you're meeting your program's requirements.
 You can also use the "What If" tool to see how your coursework could be applied to another degree.